The Wild True Story of Stan Lee and the Dot-Com Disaster

 Interpol picked up Paul in Brazil.
 He was detained in what he says was called “the Corridor of Death,” a stretch of jail where people had been burned alive a few months earlier and where, he claims, he was cellmates with an al-Qaeda terrorist.
 He was eventually shipped back to the United States in September 2003 and pleaded guilty to one count in the SLM case in 2005, beginning a years-long prison sentence soon after.

-Nevertheless, when Paul got out, he helped coordinate a series of legal attacks on POW, Marvel, and Stan from behind the scenes.
+Nevertheless, when Paul got out, he helped coordinate a series of legal attacks on Stan, his next entertainment company POW!
+Entertainment, and Marvel from behind the scenes.
 An obscure group of SLM investors had reconstituted the company as an employee-less legal entity and, starting in the late aughts, issued a dizzying array of lawsuits.
-This zombie SLM claims it is the rightful owner of Stan’s name, likeness, and slogans; owner of all the SLM properties that POW purchased in the questionable bankruptcy proceedings; and, most daring, owner of all the Marvel Comics characters that Stan claimed to have created.
+This zombie SLM claims it is the rightful owner of Stan’s name, likeness, and slogans; owner of all the SLM properties that POW! purchased in questionable bankruptcy acquisitions; and, most daring, owner of all the Marvel Comics characters that Stan claimed to have created.
 At various points, media outlets reporting on these claims have had to puzzle through how it could be that something called Stan Lee Media was suing Stan Lee.
 One federal judge, finding himself deep in the morass, unloaded on all parties in a 2011 hearing: “This has become — and not just today, but over time — an unbelievable mess.”

 Paul and Stan would never meet again before Stan’s death in 2018, and Stan never liked to talk about the period from 1998 to 2001.
 Years later, he commissioned a comics-format memoir.
 The writer of the comic, Peter David, wrote out multiple pages’ worth of narrative about SLM — and Stan’s people told him to excise them almost entirely.
 All that was left and approved was an anecdote about meeting the Clintons and a single panel in which a resentful-looking cartoon Stan muses, “Also around then I was talked into starting up an internet company.
 Seemed like a good idea at the time.
 It wasn’t.”